HonkingGoose/git-gosling/docs/getting_started/installing_git.md

 The easiest way to install Git is via the package manager that comes with your distribution.
 Some distributions provide up-to-date versions, others do not.

-Ubuntu and Debian will provide a badly outdated version of Git.
+Ubuntu and Debian provide a badly outdated version of Git.
 Fedora, OpenSuse and Arch provide more up-to-date versions of Git.

 ### Ubuntu/Debian